m8share/m8share/README.md

 M8share aims to connect people with spaces, giving those who are less fortunate or in need of more space a chance to still enjoy certain facilities that they don't have access to, and by doing so, bringing people closer within their community.
 Our aim is not just to have a positive impact on people's lives, but also have a positive impact on our culture.

+M8share has the widest range of spaces for any occasion.
+Find anything from finding storage, security, restaurant for group bookings, gardens, venues, rooms, and catering spaces, and if you can’t find it on M8share, our concierge team will help.
+M8share provides you with amazing diversity and a breadth of choice all in one place.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/m8share)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/M8share/)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/facebook.svg' alt='facebook' height='40'>](https://www.facebook.com/M8share)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/instagram.svg' alt='instagram' height='40'>](https://www.instagram.com/m8share_/)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/twitter.svg' alt='twitter' height='40'>](https://twitter.com/M8share)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/icloud.svg' alt='website' height='40'>](http://m8share.com/)